In Defense of the Frankfurt School

 The perceived distance of abstract art from reality threatened the reactionary idea of social order.
 Yet Adorno argued it was capitalism that caused and expedited estrangement of nature, a phenomenon that had its roots in humankind’s tendency toward identity thinking — i.e., the need to control nature by categorizing and identifying it.

-The second generation of the Frankfurt School saw such estrangement as a main theoretical concern.
+The first generation of the Frankfurt School saw such estrangement as a main theoretical concern.
 They had firsthand experience: the first half of the twentieth century witnessed both the most developed societies that have ever existed and the advent of world wars, mass displacement, genocide, and the dawn of the nuclear age — tragedies that showed the utopian and dystopian sides of modernity.

 The response of the Frankfurt School was to challenge the idea that the progress celebrated by liberal society was as complete as it seemed.
 The transition from first nature — the sphere of animal instinct and biology — to second nature — language and culture — was far from complete.
 Despite the best intentions of Enlightenment thinking and early science to mediate between humanity and nature through rational inquiry, industrial capitalism was red in tooth and claw to a demonstrably greater degree than nature itself.
 It was, Adorno argued, reasonable to develop a healthy skepticism toward the promises of Enlightenment because “no universal history leads from savagery to humanitarianism, but there is one leading from the slingshot to the megaton bomb.”